sawcce/sawcce/README.md

 <br/>

-I'm using Helix and Visual Studio Code as my code editors.
+I use spacemacs, helix and VSCode as my code editors!

-To cutomize my PowerShell prompt I use Oh My Posh!
+Currently coding on:
+- Windows
+- ArchLinux (X11 + XMonad)